View full title

 Key Provisions

-- Prohibits facial recognition technology use with officer cameras.
+- Prohibits facial recognition technology use with police officer cameras.

-- Applies to both local and state police departments.
+- Applies to both local and state police forces.

 Latest Legislative Action